 - Admcity Lingerie http://fashion.admcity.com/index.shtml (back-seamed sheer stockings, garter belts, underwear, etc.)

 In the US, "tights" tend to be dancer's tights with Lycra; pantyhose tends to be 100% nylon.
-I've heard good things about dancer's fishnets with Lycra: it lasts longer and holds it shape better.
-However, I don't know where to find them in larger sizes.
+Tights with Lycra last longer and hold their shape better.
+I've only worn them as Trixie; they are nice.
 Capezio 3400 fishnet tights have a backseam and are 45% lycra (which is why they cost three times as much as regular fishnet pantyhose).

-Solid foot for comfort (won't show when wearing your tapshoes and socks).
-Only available in S/M or M/L. Tights with Lycra should run about $16; regular fishnet pantyhose (no lycra), $5-$6.
+Solid sole for comfort (won't show unless people are looking at the bottom of your foot).
+Only available in S/M or M/L. Body Wrappers don't have the solid foot but are cheaper and come in L/XL for us larger folks.
+Tights with Lycra should run about $12-$16; regular fishnet pantyhose (no Lycra), $5-$6.

 WITH LYCRA: